awsdocs/amazon-ec2-user-guide/doc_source/sharingamis-explicit.md

 You do not need to share the Amazon EBS snapshots that an AMI references in order to share the AMI\.
 Only the AMI itself needs to be shared; the system automatically provides the instance access to the referenced Amazon EBS snapshots for the launch\.
 However, you do need to share any KMS keys used to encrypt snapshots that the AMI references\.
 For more information, see [Share an Amazon EBS snapshot](ebs-modifying-snapshot-permissions.md)\.

 **To remove launch permissions for an account**
-The following command removes launch permissions for the specified AMI from the specified AWS account:
+The following command removes launch permissions for the specified AMI from the specified AWS account\.

 ```
 aws ec2 modify-image-attribute \